beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 **Exceptions vs Returning Error Codes**

-Using return error codes in a function implies the use* if statements* in the code, and can produce deeply structure.
-Useing exceptions offer us separate the error processing code from the  happy path code.
+Using return error codes in a function implies the use of* if statements* in the code, and can produce convoluted structures.
+Using exceptions offers us separate the error processing code from the happy path code.
 This is clearer for the reader.

 Using *try/catch blocks* can confuse the structure of the code.
-A good practice is extract the bodies of the the try and catch block out into functions.
-Here you have an example where you can see that is a good path to use the try/cacth blocks with exceptions that provides a nice separation that makes the code easier to understand and modify.
+A good practice is extracting the bodies of the the try and catch block out into functions.
+Here you have an example where you can see that is a good path to use the try/catch blocks with exceptions that provides a nice separation, making the code easier to understand and modify.

 *Error Handling Is One Thing*: A function that handles errors should not do others things.